Ferroin/Roll35/README.md

 ## Features

-* Shows itself as typing while processing commands.
+- Shows itself as typing while processing commands.
-* Roll for random magic items in a single command.
+- Roll for random magic items in a single command.
 This automatically handles most of the sequential rolls required to produce an exact magic item.
-* Automatically roll random spells for scrolls, potions, and wands.
+- Automatically roll random spells for scrolls, potions, and wands.
-* Roll random spells, optionally for a specific level, class, or category.
+- Roll random spells, optionally for a specific level, class, or category.
-* Roll random mundane weapons and armor.
+- Roll random mundane weapons and armor.
-* Roll specific base weapons or armor as magic items.
+- Roll specific base weapons or armor as magic items.
-* Roll wands or scrolls for a specific class.
+- Roll wands or scrolls for a specific class.

 ## Planned Features

-* Automatically roll random spells present in items that store spells.
+- Automatically roll random spells present in items that store spells.
-* Automatically roll for intelligence/special markings on magic items.
+- Automatically roll for intelligence/special markings on magic items.
-* Roll for random weather conditions.
+- Roll for random weather conditions.
-* Roll against arbitrary data tables.
+- Roll for magic item availability in settlements.
-* Respond with embeds containing relevent information about the rolled item, including hyperlinks to relevant reference material.
+- Respond with embeds containing relevent information about the rolled item, including hyperlinks to relevant reference material.
-* Roll dice by themselves.
-* Fetch data on specific items directly without rolling for them randomly.
+- Fetch data on specific items directly without rolling for them randomly.
-* The ability to enable and disable specific items at runtime (with per-server/user config).
-* Support for custom command prefixes (with per-server/user config).
-* Support for server permissions (with per-server config).
-* Support for joining to specific channels only (with per-server config).

 ## Limitations

-* No support for special materials for magic weapons and armor.
+- No support for special materials for magic weapons and armor.
 This is actually _really_ complicated because of the limitations on how different materials can be used for specific items.
 I would like to support it, but it's likely to take a long time.
-* No support for rolling associated skills on headband items that boost INT.
+- No support for rolling associated skills on headband items that boost INT.
 This is intentionally left to the GM to determine, as in many cases which skills are picked are not truly random.
 May be added at some point in the future once per-server configuration support is added.